FaziHamza/faziSurvay/DEMO_GUIDE.md

 ## 📝 Talking Points for Demo

-1. **"Multi-school platform with no backend"**
+1. **"This is a complete MVP that requires no backend"**
-   - Supports multiple school instances
-   - Each school has isolated data
    - Everything runs in the browser
-   - Perfect for pilot testing multiple schools
+   - Perfect for pilot testing
    - Easy to deploy anywhere

 2. **"Role-based access control"**